Hamas and Fatah sign agreement in Beijing ‘ending’ their division, China says | KRDO

 The PA held administrative control over Gaza until 2007, after Hamas won the 2006 legislative elections in the occupied territories and expelled it from the strip.
 Since then, Hamas has ruled Gaza and the PA governs parts of the West Bank.

 Hamas and Fatah signed a reconciliation agreement in Cairo in October 2017 under pressure from the Arab states, led by Egypt.
-Under the deal, a new unity government was supposed to take administrative control of Gaza two months later, ending a decade of rivalry that began when Hamas violently evicted the Palestinian Authority from Gaza in 2007.
+Under the deal, a new unity government was supposed to take administrative control of Gaza two months later, ending a decade of rivalry.

 A common front against occupation